IlyaOrson/control_neuralode/README.md

 Its modern implementation depends crucially on automatic differentiation to avoid the manual derivations; one of the features that made the original versions unattractive.
 This is where `DiffEqFlux.jl` and similar software shine.

 ## Control Vector Iteration
 We consider optimal control problems in the Bolza form, with a running cost and a terminal cost.
-The objective is to minimize this functional cost given a ODE system with initial condition by finding an optimal control function.
+The objective is to minimize this functional cost given a ODE system with initial condition by finding an optimal control policy.

 Following variational calculus, the Euler-Lagrange system of equations define the optimality conditions as a set of boundary value problems: